-Lucy Johnson lives in St. Paul, MN with her husband, Jeff.
-She has 7 children and 9 grandchildren.
-She is a pharmacist at Children’s Hospital and past-president of the Archdiocesan Council of Catholic Women.
+Lucy Johnson lives in St. Paul, MN, with her husband, Jeff.
+She has 7 children and 15 grandchildren.
+She is a pharmacist at Children’s Hospital and past president of the Archdiocesan Council of Catholic Women.
 (ACCW 2013-2015).
-Her love of travel has taken her to 5 continents including Africa and Australia.
+Her love of travel has taken her to all 7 continents.
 A “Martha” working on her “Mary”, she walked the Camino in 2018.

 Lynne Keating is an author and teaches the Bible to CCD students at Saint John the Beloved Parish in Wilmington, Delaware.
 Convinced that this is one of the most exciting and important times in salvation history, her writing encourages all people to recognize and rejoice in God’s self-offering love, revealed more and more through the actions of His people.
 Fellowshipofthelamb.com

 Marge Steinhage Fenelon is an award-winning author, international speaker, life coach, and retreat leader.
 She has written several books on Marian devotion and Catholic spirituality.
 As a life coach, she is passionate about helping others grow personally and spiritually.
 Her podcast, Simply Holy, airs on many popular podcast platforms.
 Learn more about Marge at MargeFenelon.com.